 When starting a business, or looking to rebrand, finding your niche can feel like a daunting task.
 I get it, it’s a big deal.
 Your niche dictates the scope of your future work, who you will work with, and what you will be doing with your time.
-Now, I’m not a business coach and I’m certainly not an expert in marketing strategy but I had a big realisation when finding my own niche and it’s a thought that might just help you.
+It’s something that made me feel really uncomfortable at the start, but then I had a big realisation when finding my own niche and it’s a thought that might just help you.
 So, here it is – my tip for finding your niche…

 I want you to consider the difference between ‘a niche’ and ‘your niche’.

 According to the dictionary definition, when it comes to business, ‘a niche’ is a specific area of the market that has its own particular requirements, audience, needs, and desires.
 It’s a product or service that targets a small pool of clients and appeals to only a few select people – with the same interests and pain points.

 If you have done any work on discovering your ‘ideal client’ then the idea of finding a niche that will appeal to a certain customer (and only them) will sound amazing – but there’s a hitch.
 In fact, there are a few.

 Finding ‘a niche’ doesn’t mean you’ve necessarily discovered something unique.
 A niche doesn’t have to mean a gap in the market.
 Just because you identify a small area of business, with a specific clientele, and you understand the wants and needs of your ideal client – doesn’t mean there isn’t another business (or thousands of other businesses) also targeting the same niche.
 That means you’ve potentially got lots of competition from the start and finding ‘a niche’ doesn’t mean you’ve found the way to win clients.